syncfusion-content/maui-docs/MAUI/PDF-Viewer/Getting-Started.md

 3. Select the project location, type the project name and press enter.
 4. Then choose **Create project**

-## Step 2: Install the Syncfusion MAUI PDF Viewer NuGet Package
+## Step 2: Install the Syncfusion® MAUI PDF Viewer NuGet Package

 1. In **Solution Explorer**, right click the project and choose **Manage NuGet Packages** for Visual Studio and **Add NuGet Package** for Visual Studio Code.
 2. Search for [Syncfusion.Maui.PdfViewer](https://www.nuget.org/packages/Syncfusion.Maui.PdfViewer) and install the latest version.`
 3. Ensure the necessary dependencies are installed correctly, and the project is restored.

-## Step 3: Register the Syncfusion Core Handler
+## Step 3: Register the Syncfusion® Core Handler

 [Syncfusion.Maui.Core](https://www.nuget.org/packages/Syncfusion.Maui.Core/) is a dependency for all MAUI Syncfusion controls.
 This package will be automatically installed as a dependency when [Syncfusion.Maui.PdfViewer](https://www.nuget.org/packages/Syncfusion.Maui.PdfViewer) NuGet is installed.
 Register the Syncfusion core handler in the `MauiProgram.cs` file.